floriangrundig/karma-test-runner/README.md

 The plugin runs only on java 7 or higher versions.

-The plugin currently fails when running on grails 2.3.x with forked test execution.

 In order to make the plugin run your javascript tests it will start [karma] with your config provided by the test annotation `@KarmaTestSuiteRunner.KarmaConfigPath` (see above).